We make science discovery happen

 This page is the entry point to the VOGCLUSTERS Web Application (alpha release) specialized for data and text mining on globular clusters.
 It is a toolset of DAME Program to manage and explore GC data in various formats.

 In this page the users can obtain news, documentation and technical support about the web application.

-As previously remarked VOGCLUSTERS deal with GCs.
 The user has the possibility to visualize and navigate the GC archives (galactic and extra-galactic objects), locally registered (by merging worldwide distributed VO databases and registries).
 A GC is made of observational parameters, sometimes including an history of the research evolution on its values.
 So far the user has the possibility to integrate/update these parameters with own values and reports (new values, comments, images, diagrams, references etc.).

 Regarding the users, the web application foresees three different categories of users, respectively, the administrators, qualified (or equivalently registered) and generic users (see diagram above).
 The main differences between these user categories are related to the information manipulation rights.
 In particular the web application can be passively navigated by all users (generic category), can be integrated/updated by registered users (already authenticated within DAME Suite) in terms of own data management and can be re-engineered by administrators (typically DAME working group members).
 In principle all generic users can become qualified by submitting a registration form to administrators, by obtaining account information (login and password).